Last Updated on

 1. This dog is a looker (who requires some maintenance)

-They are large dogs, measuring 20-35 inches tall and weighing between 45 – 90 lbs.
+They are large dogs, as mentioned above they are 20-25 inches tall and weighing between 45 – 88 lbs.
 They have broad, wolf-like faces, pointed ears and, thanks to the Husky lineage, they can also be blessed with those piercing blue eyes.

 They are normally black or brown with black, but they can also be any of the following colors: